MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RetentionCompliancePolicy.md

 ## SYNOPSIS
 This cmdlet is available only in Security & Compliance Center PowerShell.
 For more information, see [Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/scc-powershell).

-Use the Set-RetentionCompliancePolicy cmdlet to modify existing retention policies in the Microsoft Purview portal.
+Use the Set-RetentionCompliancePolicy cmdlet to modify existing retention policies in the Microsoft Purview compliance portal.

 **Note**: Running this cmdlet causes a full synchronization across your organization, which is a significant operation.
 If you need to update multiple policies, wait until the policy distribution is successful before running the cmdlet again for the next policy.
 For information about the distribution status, see [Get-RetentionCompliancePolicy](https://docs.microsoft.com/powershell/module/exchange/get-retentioncompliancepolicy).